Lunenburg, Nova Scotia: History

 In 1755, after the expulsion of the Acadians, the British needed to repopulate vacated lands.
 It offered generous land grants to colonists from New England, which was experiencing a severe shortage in land.
 Today these immigrants are referred to as the New England Planters.
 Lunenburg was raided in 1756 by a mixed group of Mi'kmaq and Maliseet raiders, devastating the town.
 The attacks continued on the British with the Lunenburg Campaign of 1758.
 Hostilities with Mi'kmaq ended around 1760.

 During the American Revolution, privateers from the rebelling colonies raided Lunenburg, including the 1782 raid, devastating the town once again.
 The town was fortified at the beginning of the War of 1812.
 The British officials authorised the privateer Lunenburg, operated by Lunenburg residents, to raid American shipping.

 Over the following years, port activities transitioned from coastal trade and local mixed fisheries, to offshore fisheries.
 During the Prohibition in the United States between 1920 and 1933, Lunenburg was a base for rum-running to the US.

 The Lunenburg Cure was the term for a style of dried and salted cod that the city exported to markets in the Caribbean.
 Today a large hammered copper cod weather vane is mounted on the spire of St. Andrew's Presbyterian Church.

 The Smith & Rhuland shipyard built many boats, including Bluenose (1921), Flora Alberta (1941), Sherman Zwicker (1942), Bluenose II (1963), Bounty (1961), and the replica HMS Surprise (1970).
 In 1967 the yard was taken over by Scotia Trawler Equipment Limited.
 After the end of World War II, shipbuilders switched from producing schooners to trawlers, aided by migrant labour from Newfoundland.
+In 2025, a tree from Luneburg was cut down and shipped to the United States to serve as the Boston Christmas Tree.